Home

 Complete Your Education

-Bachelor's degree from an accredited institution.
+Bachelor's degree from an accredited institution plus completion of an approved teacher-preparation program.
 This typically includes completing an approved teacher preparation program that includes coursework in pedagogy, child development, and your subject area.

 2. 2